An Education in Suicide Prevention

 When you and your child know that help is needed, know that you and your child are never alone.
 UPMC Children’s Community Pediatrics has behavioral health specialists who will work with your family to formulate a plan for the best treatment options for your child.
 However, it is important to note that they are not a crisis service.
 It is important to utilize the 24/7 approved crisis hotlines to seek advice and support at any time.

 If you are worried about your child/teen or another child, take it seriously and seek help.
-Call the National Suicide Prevention Lifeline at 1-800-273-8255 (1-800-273-TALK) or text CONNECT to 741741.
+The 988 Suicide and Crisis Lifeline provides 24/7, free and confidential support for people in distress.
+The National Suicide Prevention Lifeline is also available at 1-800-273-8255 (1-800-273-TALK) or text CONNECT to 741741.
 Your call will be routed to the local crisis center near you.
 If you are concerned about immediate danger or threat, take your child to the nearest emergency room.

 1 “Suicide Prevention | Fast Facts,” Centers for Disease Control and Prevention, 2021, https://www.cdc.gov/suicide/facts/index.html